Are You Teaching Your Parrot to Bite?

 Perceptive ownership means being attuned to the signals a parrot gives.
 Respecting a parrot's boundaries facilitates peaceful interaction.

 Humans should never force a bird to act sociable when the bird demonstrates it does not wish to do so.
-Pushing the issue could end up being a painful experience for the human who does not respect its bird's boundaries and clear signals it needs down time.
+Pushing the issue could end up being a painful experience for the human who does not respect its bird's boundaries and the bird's clear signals that it needs down time.

 Parrots are incredibly intelligent so they are far more capable of experiencing a range of emotions.
-Just as you appreciate when someone show consideration for your feelings, so too, the parrot who shares his time with you.
+Just as you appreciate it when someone shows consideration for your feelings, so too, the parrot who shares his time with you.
+Ignore his clear signals and you set the stage for problems down the road.

 Humans who do not understand the message their body language sends to their parrots